prarita/pray-rita/README.md

 I'm Prarita, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like Spring MVC and Django, as well as work in an IT Firm as a Developer.
 I also enjoy designing games, training models and design in general.

 ### Skills and Experience:
-2 years - Software Developer Role (Full Stack) in IT Firm.
+2 years - Software Developer in an IT Firm.

 ### Languages and Frameworks